5 Tips To Manage Your Children’s Sleep During Winter Break

 For all young children, be prepared to spend at least 15-20 minutes with your child in their new environment while they adapt to it before you put them to sleep, whether it is for a nap or the night.

-If you are travelling and sharing a room with your child, consider that this likely will impact their sleep.
-This may result in the middle of the night waking or early morning waking.
+If you are travelling and sharing a room with your child, consider that this will likely impact their sleep.
+This may result in middle-of-the-night wakings or early-morning wakings.

-For infants and toddlers, if possible, provide a barrier between you and your child so as best as possible they are out of our line of sight.
+For infants and toddlers, if possible, provide a barrier between you and your child so as best as possible they are out of your line of sight.

 For older children who have newly learned to sleep independently, it would be in their best interest to sleep in their own bed, even if it is in the same room as you.